 Australia has some of the most unique animals in the world and what better way to get up close and personal with them then at the famous and award-winning Taronga Zoo in Sydney.
 Home to over 4,000 animals, you will be able to admire and learn about many different species, including Australia’s native wildlife.
 With animal encounters, shows, talks and tours, there is plenty of things to do at Taronga Zoo.
 If you’d rather explore at your own pace then feel free to take a leisurely stroll around the park, seeing exactly what you to see.
 Make sure you grab a map or download the Taronga Zoo App to help you plan out your day and avoid missing out!

-Pro Tip:The tickets are pricey so if you’re looking to be economic, buy tickets online to save *up to 20% on your tickets.
+Tip:The tickets are pricey so if you’re looking to be economic, buy tickets online to save *up to 20% on your tickets.

 5. Have brunch in Surry Hills

-Surry Hills is a buzzing, inner city neighbourhood, just a short stroll from Sydney’s Central Station.
+Surry Hills is a buzzing, inner city neighborhood, just a short stroll from Sydney’s Central Station.
 Take some time to make your way through the streets of Surry Hills where you will find busy cafes, creative restaurants, and eclectic bars.
 Home to several art galleries and Belvoir Street Theatre, this fascinating area has something for everyone.
 Pick one of the many cafes that are dotted along the popular streets and enjoy people watching.
 In Surry Hills, I love Bills!
-Here at Bills, you just have to try the Ricotta Pancakes with Banana and Honeycomb Butter!
+At Bills, you just have to try the Ricotta Pancakes with Banana and Honeycomb Butter!

 Where?
 Bills is located at 359 Crown St, Surry Hills, Sydney, New South Wales, Australia 2010